-The Director will calculate the Contractor’s percentage based on the quantities shown in the Proposal and the unit prices of the contract items to be performed by the Contractor’s organization.
-If the Contractor performs only a portion of a contract item, then the Director will determine the proportional value administratively on the same basis.
-The Director will follow this procedure even when the part not subcontracted consists only of the procurement of materials.
-However, if a firm both sells the materials to the Contractor and performs the Work of incorporating the materials into the Project, then the Department will consider these two phases in combination and as a single subcontract.
-If an affiliate of the firm either sells the materials or performs the Work, the Department may refuse approval.
+The PRC or CPE will calculate the DBT’s percentage based on the quantities shown in the Proposal and the unit prices of the contract items to be performed by the DBT’s organization.
+If the DBT performs only a portion of a contract item, then the PRC or CPE will determine the proportional value administratively on the same basis.
+The PRC and/or CPE will follow this procedure even when the part not subcontracted consists only of the procurement of materials.
+However, if a firm both sells the materials to the Contractor and performs the Work of incorporating the materials into the Project, then the PRC or CPE will consider these two phases in combination and as a single subcontract.
+If an affiliate of the firm either sells the materials or performs the Work, the PRC or CPE may refuse approval.
 An affiliate is one who has some common ownership or other close relation to said firm.

-Use actual subcontract prices for calculating compliance with any Disadvantaged Business Enterprise (DBE) percentage subcontracting obligations.
+Use actual subcontract and subconsult prices for calculating compliance with any Disadvantaged Business Enterprise (DBE) percentage subcontracting and subconsulting obligations.
 If only a part of a contract item is sublet, then determine its proportional value administratively on the same basis.
-The Director will follow this procedure even when the part not sublet consists only of procuring materials.
-However, if a firm both sells the materials to the Contractor and performs the work of incorporating the materials into the Project, then the Department will consider these two phases in combination and as a single subcontract.
-If an affiliate of the firm either sells the materials or performs the Work, the Department may refuse approval.
+The LPA will follow this procedure even when the part not sublet consists only of procuring materials.
+However, if a firm both sells the materials to the Contractor and performs the work of incorporating the materials into the Project, then the LPA will consider these two phases in combination and as a single subcontract.
+If an affiliate of the firm either sells the materials or performs the Work, the LPA may refuse approval.

 108.02 Partnering.
-It is the intent of the Department to partner every project.
+It is the intent of the LPA to partner every project.
 The purpose of Partnering is to develop a proactive effort and spirit of trust, respect, and cooperation among all stakeholders in a project.
 Partnering does not affect the terms and conditions of the Contract.
 The Partnering process in this section is Self-facilitated Partnering performed by the Project personnel.
 Costs associated with the Self-facilitated Partnering process are incidental to the Contract.

+A. Pre-design and Preconstruction Meeting.
+Meet with the Engineer and the Project Manager for a Pre-design Meeting prior to commencing design work.
+The DBT shall furnish a Progress Schedule for the design process, as specified, and a list of all sub-consultants and other firms involved in the design process.
+At or before the Pre-design meeting, furnish a list of proposed subconsultants and the anticipated design work to be performed.

-A. Preconstruction Meeting.
-Meet with the Engineer for a Preconstruction Meeting before beginning the Work.
-At or before the meeting, submit the initial progress schedule to the DCE.
-Prepare the schedule according to .
+Meet with the Engineer for a Preconstruction Meeting before beginning the construction portion of the Work.
+At or before the meeting, submit the initial progress schedule to the PRC or CPE .
+Prepare the schedule according to the contract requirements.

-furnish a list of proposed subcontractors and material suppliers at or before the Preconstruction Meeting.
-If the Contractor fails to provide the required submissions at or before the Preconstruction Meeting, the Engineer may order the meeting suspended until they are furnished.
+At or before the Preconstruction meeting, furnish a list of proposed subcontractors and major material suppliers not included in the list submitted before the execution of the Contract.
+If the Contractor fails to provide the required submissions at or before at the Pre-design or the Preconstruction Meeting, the Engineer may order the meeting suspended until they are furnished.
 Do not begin the Work until the meeting is reconvened and concluded or the Engineer gives specific written permission to proceed.

 B. Initial Partnering Session.
-In conjunction with the Engineer, determine whether the Initial Partnering Session will be conducted as part of the Preconstruction Meeting or as a separate meeting.
+In conjunction with the Engineer, determine whether the Initial Partnering Session will be conducted as part of the Preconstruction Meeting, Predesign Meeting or as a separate meeting.
 Partnering shall have its own agenda with specific time set aside to develop the necessary partnering protocols.
 Develop the Partnering agenda with the Engineer.